maunguyengit/FerbAI/README.md

 The proxy never persists anything — `.env` keys are read at start, UI-pasted keys are used for that one request and discarded.

-## Semantic memory embeddings
+## Two-agent memory and review loop

+FerbAI now keeps a lightweight two-agent tutoring loop:

+1. **Agent 1 — the tutor.** This is the chat model that sees the board/graph/learn context, answers the student, and can emit `ferbai-draw`, `ferbai-graph`, or `ferbai-viz` blocks for the app to render.
+Every turn is written as a memory event (`user_message_received`, `assistant_response_started`, `assistant_response_completed`, tool results, and failures).
+2. **Agent 2 — the reviewer.** The **Review** button runs a local heuristic tutor evaluator ([`server/tutorReview.js`](server/tutorReview.js)) over the transcript, board state, and lesson goal.
+It scores engagement, diagnosis, scaffolding, board grounding, tone, and goal alignment, then writes its risks and recommendations back into memory as Agent 2 review summaries.

+Before each Agent 1 response, the backend builds a memory packet for the current session ([`getAgentMemoryPacket`](server/memory.js)): recent events, the current session summary, Agent 2 guidance, and semantically similar prior sessions for that same user.
+Agent 2 notes are injected as advisory coaching context so the tutor can adapt without exposing the memory block to the student.

+## Redis memory, vector search, and embedding cache

-FerbAI can recall similar past tutoring sessions by storing session-summary embeddings in Redis Stack vector indexes.
+FerbAI can recall similar past tutoring sessions by storing session events, session state, review summaries, and session-summary embeddings in Redis.
+With Redis Stack enabled, summary embeddings are also written to a vector index for semantic retrieval.
 The default local setup uses RedisVL with Hugging Face Sentence Transformers, so there are no embedding API costs:

 ```bash
 pip install -r requirements.txt